MiyamotoAkira/IntoAdventurePresentation/presentation.md

 Is in the roadmap of C#.

-To be easy to understand is a switch on steroids
+To be easy to understand is a switch on steroids.

+Though it is more than that.
+Pattern matching is about finding a value that satisfies the condition.
+There is a decision, a type of if.

 Show on C#